RyanTheAllmighty/AllmightyBot/README.md

 npm install
 ```

-Then after that's finished you must copy the settings.json.example to settings.json and fill it out, then run:
+Then after that's finished you must copy the settings.json.example to settings.json and fill it out, and do the same for the lang.json.example file, then run:

 ```
 node app.js